 The presence of trout in a headwater stream may relate to overall stream metabolism.
-The respiration of trout will be included directly in the stream ER estimate (Hall 1972) and may also affect GPP due to a trophic cascade (Young et al. 2008).
-A trophic cascade occurs when a change in the presence or activity of organisms at a particular trophic level affects the organisms of other trophic levels through indirect pathways.
-In the case of trout for example, more fish may relate to more GPP.
-More fish could consume and put more pressure on invertebrates which will in turn consume less algae which will allow for more algal growth and thus GPP.
+For example, the respiration of trout will be included directly in the stream ER estimate (Hall 1972), so more trout could be related to higher ER.
+Presence of trout could also affect GPP via a trophic cascade (Young et al. 2008).
+A trophic cascade occurs when a change in the presence or activity of organisms at a higher trophic level affects the organisms of other trophic levels through indirect pathways.
+In the case of trout for example, more fish consume more invertebrates which could in turn consume less algae, allowing for higher rates of GPP.
 It also remains a possibility that ER, GPP and trout may relate to one another due to mechanisms that either increase or decrease production and metabolism of most trophic levels in the stream ecosystem.
+Understanding if trout presence and/or numbers relate to stream ecosystem metabolism will allow me to …..

-The goal of this study was to use estimates of stream metabolism with a derived gas exchange value to predict trout biomass in headwater streams and to investigate what water quality parameters best predict stream metabolism and trout biomass.
+The ultimate goal of this study was to use estimates of stream metabolism with a derived gas exchange value to predict trout biomass in headwater streams and to investigate what water quality parameters best predict stream metabolism and trout biomass.

 Ha1: Metabolism models with a gas exchange value based on stream slope will function correctly.